Waste reduction and management

 Recycling

 VCU utilizes a single stream recycling program (i.e., all recyclable material can be placed in the same recycling bin).
-Recycling bins are located throughout campus, including residential halls, and are marked with signage indicating the types of materials that can be recycled including the items listed below.
+Recycling bins are located throughout campus, including residential halls, and are marked with signage indicating the types of materials that can be recycled.

 - Paper (e.g., newspaper, copy paper, magazines and posters)